AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/in-app/in-app-activity.md

 team: TM
 ---

-# Creating an [!DNL In-App] delivery within a workflow
+# Create an In-App delivery within a workflow

-The [!DNL In-App] delivery activity is generally used to automate sending an [!DNL In-App] message to a target audience calculated in the same workflow.
+The In-App delivery activity is generally used to automate sending an In-App message to a target audience calculated in the same workflow.

 The recipients are defined upstream of the activity in the same workflow, via targeting activities such as queries, intersections, etc.